brunomdsilva/investio/README.md

 ## Contact

-For questions, feedback, or collaboration, you can reach me through:
+For questions or feedback, you can reach me through:

 -   [GitHub](https://github.com/brunomdsilva)
 -   [Email](mailto:brunosilva010601@gmail.com)